 “Going through clinicals, seeing the nurses in action and understanding what they do daily, I felt like being a nurse was adhering to my calling, my upbringing and what my grandfather always instilled in me.
 That’s when I knew this is where I need to be,” Barber said.

-Six years ago, Barber moved with her family to Concord, North Carolina, from Phoenix, Arizona.
+Six years ago, Barber moved with her family to Concord, NC, from Phoenix, AZ.
 Taking on a new adventure, she decided this was the perfect time to pursue her new passion.
 Barber accepted a position as a nurse’s aide on the observation unit at Atrium Health Cabarrus with plans of eventually enrolling in a nursing program.
-Being a nurse’s aide gives her an inside look at nursing in a hospital environment.

-Barber learned about Cabarrus College of Health Sciences through her position with Atrium Health Cabarrus and was attracted to the small class sizes, the individualized attention and the student to teacher ratio.
-So, she enrolled in the Associate of Science in Nursing program.
+Barber learned about Cabarrus College of Health Sciences through her position with Atrium Health Cabarrus and was attracted to the small class sizes, the individualized attention, and the student-to-teacher ratio.

-Barber was also attracted to Cabarrus College because of the amount of scholarship support and financial aid she was offered.
+Barber was also attracted to Cabarrus College because of the amount of scholarship support and financial aid the college offered.
 She is the recipient of the Lettie Pate Whitehead Scholarship and the North Carolina State Need-based Scholarship.
-As an Atrium Health teammate, she is also part of the Atrium Health Loan Forgiveness program, where you pay back your loan with service to Atrium Health.
+As an Atrium Health teammate, she’s also part of the Atrium Health Loan Forgiveness program, which enables her to repay her loan by working at Atrium Health.

-“Although Cabarrus College is a private school and more expensive than some colleges, given the scholarship support and the loan forgiveness option, they’ve really made my goal of becoming a registered nurse and getting that degree attainable for me,” Barber said.
+“Although Cabarrus College is a private school and more expensive than some colleges, given the scholarship support and the loan forgiveness option, they’ve really made my goal of becoming a registered nurse and getting that degree attainable,” Barber said.
 “It’s incredible.”

-When Barber isn’t studying, she enjoys gardening.
+When Barber isn’t studying or working, she enjoys spending time with her husband and 3-year-old son, in addition to being an avid gardener.
 She takes care of exotic plants and is jokingly known around the hospital as the clinical herbologist.
-And when she’s not taking care of exotic plants, Barber enjoys spending time with her husband and 3-year-old son.